tapis-project/documentation/source/technical/files.rst

 additional considerations for S3 type systems.
 For example, for S3 systems the recurse flag is ignored and all objects with keys matching the path as a prefix are always included.

-To list the files in the root directory of a system:
+To list the files in the effective *rootDir* directory of a Tapis system:

 Using the official Tapis Python SDK: